KIN156/NLP_Coffee_Chatbot/README.md

 171 [==
 ==
 - Os 30ms/step
 Bot: Absolutely!
-I'11 make sure to add that to your coffee.
+I'll make sure to add that to your coffee.
 You: See you later
 1/1 [==============================1 - 0s 26ms/step
 Bot: Take care!
 Come back soon!